King's Quest fan games: Background

+In 2024, a fan sequel called It Takes Two to Tangle was released.
+It takes place after the events of the first seven games in the series, revisiting a number of familiar locations and providing resolution to some of the unanswered questions from the official series.

 In some cases a few of Sierra's former employees such as Josh Mandel, Lori Ann Cole and Andy Hoyos became involved with the fan games, lending their voices to characters.
 In the case of King's Quest III Redux, several professional actors/actresses lent their voices to a couple of characters, including Robert Adamson.

 Another notable aspect is that AGD Interactive, Phoenix Online Studios, and Infamous Adventures each received fan licenses from Activision (or previous owners of the King's Quest IP) to finish their fan remakes and games, and release them for free.

 Mythology

 The King's Quest fan series like their predecessors are often inspired by classical fairy tales, fantasy, classic horror, and mythology.

 Whereas the original series references to other works were often direct, some of the fan developers such as AGD Interactive chose to obscure the references in some way.
-For example Dracula (who was directly taken from the novel of the same name) was replaced with the Count Caldaur who instead of being evil turns out to be good.
+For example, Dracula (who was directly taken from the novel of the same name) was replaced with the Count Caldaur who instead of being evil turns out to be good.
 Little Red Riding Hood was replaced by the character Possum/Anastasia, and Grandma became Lavidia (curiously Anastasia can be seen reading a copy of Little Red Riding Hood, further showing that she is not the classic fairy tale character).
 Medusa was replaced with the character Smaude, who turns out to be a cursed maiden and innocent.